23 Experiences You Can Only Have in Hong Kong

 Trawl the streets of Sham Shui Po

 10/24The city’s characteristic highrises give way to riotous facades of neon signs, open windows and stall fronts in Sham Shui Po, a vibrant area in the city’s former textiles district.
 The area has had a glow-up in recent years, with designer boutiques and cool cafes sitting side-by-side with wholesale fabric stores and electronics outlets – there’s even a dedicated street to ribbons, beads and crafting supplies (Yu Chau Street).
-If you’ve come to Hong Kong with retail therapy on the brain, Sham Shui Po is a great place to start.
+Tip: there are plenty of places to stop for a quick bite to eat, so don't miss a traditional Hong Kong milk tea at San Hang Uen and silky beancurd from Michelin Bib Gourmand award-winner, Kung Wo Beancurd Factory.

 Catch the iconic Star Ferry